Frax (FRAX) Price Tops $1.00 on Exchanges

 - Lido stETH (STETH) traded down 0.6% against the dollar and now trades at $2,947.45 or 0.07417648 BTC.

-Frax was first traded on December 16th, 2020.
-Frax’s total supply is 1,406,058,927 coins.
+Frax’s genesis date was December 16th, 2020.
+Frax’s total supply is 1,466,058,927 coins.
 Frax’s official Twitter account is @fraxfinance and its Facebook page is accessible here.
-The official website for Frax is frax.finance/#welcome.
+Frax’s official website is frax.finance/#welcome.

 Buying and Selling Frax

-It is usually not presently possible to buy alternative cryptocurrencies such as Frax directly using U.S. dollars.
-Investors seeking to trade Frax should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Frax using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Frax directly using US dollars.
+Investors seeking to acquire Frax should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Frax using one of the exchanges listed above.

 Receive News & Updates for Frax Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Frax and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.